maxitg/SetReplace/README.md

 # Symbols and Functions

-## SetReplace, SetReplaceList, SetReplaceAll, SetReplaceFixedPoint, SetReplaceFixedPointList
+## SetReplace, SetReplaceList, SetReplaceAll, SetReplaceFixedPoint and SetReplaceFixedPointList

 `SetReplace` (and related `SetReplaceList`, `SetReplaceAll`, `SetReplaceFixedPoint` and `SetReplaceFixedPointList`) are the functions the package is named after.
 They are quite simple, don't have a lot of options, and simply perform replacement operations either one-at-a-time (as in the case of `SetReplace`), to all non-overlapping subsets (`SetReplaceAll`), or until no more matches can be made (`SetReplaceFixedPoint`).
 A suffix `*List` implies the function will return a set after each replacement instead of just the final result.